gr4ndsmurf/StateMachine-and-BehaviorTree/README.md

 # StateMachine-and-BehaviorTree
-State Machine and Behavior Tree
+The Tanks behavior is designed using the State Machine with ENUM.
+The Bots behavior is designed using the Behavior Tree with asset.